-AT-18.
+AT-17.
 SOLID WASTE RECYCLING MANAGEMENT:

-Waste and recycling services for residential uses shall be maintained under a master account held by the applicant, owner or landlord.
+Waste and recycling services shall be maintained under a master account held by the applicant, owner or landlord.
 The account holder will be responsible for ensuring adequate services and that all locations, private sidewalks and streets are kept free of litter and stains.
 Requirements shall be specified in the approved documents and be submitted for approval by the City.
 [COA] [ENVIRONMENTAL SERVICES]